relsqui/configurable-generators/README.md

 * If the generator content refers to something which updates sometimes, you can use the `"contentVersion"` key to track what version this configuration is for.
   * Not to be confused with `"schemaVersion"` which is for the version of the configuration format itself.

+## License

+You're free to use, copy, and modify this code under the terms of the [MIT license](LICENSE).

 ## Contributing

 ### Building the app